JoonasPit/helpfulPowershells/README.md

 ## Openportest
 This one sends a simple TCP-request to a specified port in a specified location to check if the server responds to tcp-requests.
 A successful run responds with no response and an unsuccessful one respons with a powershell error message.

 ## Zipfiles
 Compress files lying around in a folder to a single folder.
 Use the variables to specify specific files to compress or, say define a filetype inside a folder eg. "*.txt"

+## Powershell mailing tool
+Used to send run failure messages from powershellscripts to notify users of the run failure.